FraterAstrust/ttao-curriculum/Crisis_Response_SOP.md

 **Re-Entry Recommendations:**

-- **Start with foundational work:** Review Appendix E.4 (Grounding & Integration Protocols) before resuming inner work
+- **Start with foundational work:** Review Safety Document E.2 (Psychological Safety & Duty of Care) — specifically the contraindication list and Mandatory Cessation Thresholds — before resuming any inner work practices.
 - **Reduce intensity:** Pause advanced practices (e.g., deep trance, shadow work) and focus on gentler techniques (e.g., breath work, simple visualization)
 - **Increase check-ins:** Schedule weekly or bi-weekly one-on-one sessions for the first month
-- **Set boundaries:** Encourage the student to honor Appendix E.5 (When to Pause Inner Work) and communicate early if distress re-emerges
+- **Set boundaries:** Encourage the student to communicate early if distress re-emerges, and remind them that pausing inner work at any point is always available without penalty

 **Example Message:**

 > "I'm restoring your portal access now.
-I'd recommend starting with the grounding practices in Appendix E.4 and taking things slowly for the first few weeks.
+I'd recommend starting with the foundational practices from Year One — the basic meditation sitting and nature observation — and taking things slowly for the first few weeks.
 Let's plan to check in weekly for the next month so I can support you as you ease back in.
-If at any point things feel overwhelming, please let me know right away—we can always pause again.
+If at any point things feel overwhelming, please let me know right away — we can always pause again.
 There's no penalty for taking care of yourself."

 ---